Byron wins rain-shortened Atlanta NASCAR race for 4th win of season

 Denny Hamlin and Alex Bowman were involved in another crash late in the second stage, leaving Brad Keselowski and Ryan Blaney at the front of the field.
 The stage ended under caution.

 Despite the stage win, Keselowski was left with a big decision as he talked with his crew about the threat of rain and the possibility of staying on the track.
-He chose to pit for fuel.
+He chose to pit for fuel, saying he had no real choice.

+“No, we had 12 to 14 laps left of fuel and that was not enough and we ended up running 15 laps or so,” Keselowski said.
+"I think we made the right call.
+We just needed the rain to be 10 minutes earlier or 10 minutes later.”

 A collision between Bubba Wallace and Ryan Preece caused another caution early in the final stage, leaving Byron in the lead, ahead of Suarez.

 Chase Elliott, still looking for his first win of the season, finished 13th.
-Elliott won his first race at his Atlanta home track in the 2022 summer race.
+Elliott won for the first time at his Atlanta home track in the 2022 summer race.

 HARVICK'S 29 RETURNS TO AMS